Page saved! You can go back to this later in your Diabetes and Me Close

 Diabetes care in care homes

-Use the following resources and tools to improve care for people living with diabetes in care homes.
+Use the following resources and tools to improve care for people with diabetes, living in in care homes.

 Essential Reading